• Pricing

 What shows up on an MVR check?

-• License Class: MVRs show the type of license a driver may have, such as non-commercial or commercial.
+• License class: MVRs show the type of license a driver may have, such as non-commercial or commercial.
 It may also include restrictions or special endorsements.
 If the candidate has a commercial driver’s license, the type of class will also be shown.

 • Vehicular crimes: MVR record checks may list misdemeanor and felony offenses involving the use of a motor vehicle, including vehicular manslaughter as well as DUIs from driving under the influence of alcohol or drugs.
 In some states, certain vehicle-related incidents, such as DUIs, are not always reflected on criminal background checks, making MVR checks useful as part of a comprehensive background check.